 - The shares are placed on a stock exchange

 Once the company has attained the minimum required capital level, then it can convert to a Public Limited Company (PLC).
 A PLC has more stringent requirements than that of a private company, such as;

 - No option for dispensing with the AGM

 - A minimum issued share capital of €25,000

 - The name of the company must end with the suffix ‘Public Limited Company

 The Reasons for an IPO

 The main reason a company would initiate IPO proceedings is to raise funds and allow the liquidation of shares.
 The capital earned from selling shares can influence a major boost in the growth of a business.
-For investors, IPOs are a significantly higher risk as opposed to purchasing currently traded stock.
+For investors, IPOs are significantly higher risk as opposed to purchasing currently traded stock.
 A deficiency of past data as well as (usually) a short time in business can increase the risk associated with purchasing recently issued shares.

 “Going public” creates an opportunity for the existing shareholders (investors and founders) as well, they can sell some of their shares for a profit or they can choose to sell all of their shares if they want to ‘exit’ their investment.

 In determining the price of the shares prior to the IPO, the underwriting firm or investment bank will look at internal factors such as the financial statements of the company, how profitable the company is, growth rates and external factors such as public trends and even investor confidence.